Subnational oil resource governance after the commodity boom: the making and limitations of Peru’s closing development gaps plan

 Fingerprint

-Dive into the research topics of 'Subnational oil resource governance after the commodity boom: The making and limitations of Peru’s closing development gaps plan'.
+Dive into the research topics of 'Subnational oil resource governance after the commodity boom: the making and limitations of Peru’s closing development gaps plan'.
 Together they form a unique fingerprint.

 Cite this